Unleash the 10X Factor to Close the Sales Gap

 Businesses are starting to open, which hopefully is a good thing.
 You are still responsible for generating your company’s revenue, and your colleagues are counting on your efforts and that of your entire team.
 Now is the time to get sales on track.
-Even though we are still social distancing and face to face selling may not resume until 2021, you are still responsible for sales results.
+Even though we are still social distancing and face-to-face selling may not resume until later this year or next year, you are still responsible for sales results.

 What can you do to jump-start your sales and make up for any lost sales during the last several months?
 When I say “you,” I am referring to frontline sales managers and sales executives.

 Sales managers are the key to driving sales performance.
 They are the 10X factor as highly effective sales managers will impact 8-12 sales reps.

 5 Things Sales Managers Can do to Close the Sales Gap

 Sales coaching is the number one sales management activity that drives sales performance.
 Now that all sales calls are being done remotely, it appears that sales coaching has gone into lockdown as well.

 Your salespeople have had to adapt to selling via Zoom or telephone.
 As a result, they have had to adapt their messaging.

 You must ask yourself the following questions: